ravendb/book/Intro/Intro.md

 (high availability, load balancing, geo distribution of data and work, etc.).
 A single cluster can host multiple databases, each of them can span some or all of the nodes in the cluster.

-With RavenDB 4.0 the team has put a major emphasis on extreme high performance, I am going to assume that I'm not going to have to explain why that is a good thing :-).
+With RavenDB 4.0 the team has put a major emphasis on extremely high performance, I am going to assume that I'm not going to have to explain why that is a good thing :-).
 Throughout the book, I'm going to explain how that decision has impacted both the architecture and implementation of RavenDB.

 In addition to the tagline, RavenDB is also an ACID database, unlike many other NoSQL databases.
-ACID stands for (Atomic, Consistent, Isolated and Durable) and is a fancy way to say that RavenDB has real transactions.
+ACID stands for Atomic, Consistent, Isolated and Durable and is a fancy way to say that RavenDB has _real_ transactions.
+Per document, across multiple documents in the same collection, acorss multiple documents in multiple collections.
+It's all there.
 The kind of transactions that developers can rely on.
 If you send work to RavenDB, you can be assured that it will either be done completely and persist to disk, or it will fail completely, no half way measures and no needing to roll your own transactions.